meaniebeanie22/meaniebeanie22.github.io/chapters/silvers-embassy.md

 cap’n, after your desertion, sir”--laying a particular emphasis upon the word “desertion.”
 “We’re willing to submit, if we can come to terms, and no bones about it.
-All I ask is your word, Cap’n Smollett, to let me safe and sound out of this here stockade, and one minute to get out o’ shot before a gun is fired.”
+All I ask is your word, Cap’n Smollett, to let me safe and sound out of this here [:stockade](https://en.wikipedia.org/wiki/stockade), and one minute to get out o’ shot before a gun is fired.”

 “My man,” said Captain Smollett, “I have not the slightest desire to